confluentinc/ksql/docs-md/tutorials/embedded-connect.md

 8. Create source connector
 --------------------------

-Next, we are going to make our PostgreSQL data accessible to ksqlDB by creating a *source* connector.
-From within the ksqlDB session opened in the previous step, run this command:
+Make your PostgreSQL data accessible to ksqlDB by creating a *source* connector.
+In the ksqlDB CLI, run the following command.

 ```sql
 CREATE SOURCE CONNECTOR jdbc_source WITH (